nickmeldrum/node-lambda-talk/README.md

  2. very simple namespacing based on app name - chance of collisions - not going to work in an account that is used for other things
  3. using legacy slack integrations - should use the events api instead of outgoing webhooks
  4. no management of other aws resources, e.g. s3/sns/dynamodb etc. - very limited to lambda only with some automated api gateway stuff on top
+ 5. very opinionated - take its conventions on packing the packages

 Nice things: